About Us

 Llamas are very popular in Machu Picchu

-The citadel of Machu Picchu covers an area of more than 32,592 hectares, where the Andes Mountains and the tropical jungle converge.
-With an altitude ranging between 2,000 m and 6,000 m, it facilitates the creation of microclimates, making its grand biodiversity possible.
+The flora and fauna found in the Historic Sanctuary of Machu Picchu have become another attraction for tourists.
+Covering 32,592 hectares, this area is where the Andes mountain range and the tropical forest converge.
+With an approximate altitude of 2,430 meters above sea level, it allows the creation of microclimates, making its biodiversity possible.

 The Ecological Importance of Machu Picchu

-Flora Present in Machu Picchu
+Flora Found in Machu Picchu

 Orchids of Machu Picchu